 - Dedicated faculty: Faculty in the automotive program are ASE-certified master technicians and have extensive industry experience.

 - Hands-on experience: Apply your knowledge to real-world situations through internships at new car dealerships, fleet operations facilities, municipalities or independent garages.

 - Job placement: Graduates of our automotive program enjoy 100 percent job placement with dealership sponsorship.

 Your tuition shouldn’t go against your intuition.

 Your pursuit of higher education is admirable.
 So why struggle with high tuition in the process?
 Here we make life’s next steps affordable.
-Whether you’re seeking a university transfer (A.A.) degree, a four-year bachelor’s, an Associate in Science degree or even earning a technical certificate, you’ll find reasonable tuition and payment plans that make sense.
+Whether you’re seeking a university transfer (A.A.) degree, a four-year bachelor’s, an Associate in Science degree or even earning a college credit certificate, you’ll find reasonable tuition and great value.
 And to us, that’s scholarly.